-Information about the Library's major funds starts on page 17.
+Information about the Library's major funds starts on page 15.
 These funds are accounted for using the modified accrual basis of accounting.
-The major funds the Library has are the General Fund and the Building Fund.
-Overall, fund balance in the General Fund increased \$199,449 in comparison with the prior year.
-Expenses increased significantly compared to the prior year, increasing by 10.8 percent.
-Revenues remained fairly consistent with the prior year, increasing 2.2 percent.
+The only major fund the Library has is the General Fund.
+Overall, fund balance in the General Fund increased \$452,873 in comparison with the prior year.
+Revenues decreased in comparison with the prior year primarily as a result of decreased in Charges for Services and Earnings on Investments, as noted above.
+Expenditures remained fairly consistent compared to the prior year, increasing by only \$3,249.

 During 2005, the Library passed a 2.6 mill property tax levy which has stabilized the Library's budget as well as provided funding for renovation and remodeling projects.
-As part of the levy passage, the Library promised that fund balance would remain positive through 2019.
-This promise is subject to change due to decreased funding, such as reduced income from the Public Library Fund.
 In November 2013, the Library passed a 2.2 mill replacement property tax levy that has further assisted with the stabilization of the budget.